Spicydark/test/README.md

 The following is a complete list of the available API endpoints.

 Authentication
-Method

-Endpoint

-Required Role

-Description

-POST
+Register User

-/register
+POST   /register

-Public
+Role: Public

-Registers a new user with a RECRUITER or JOB_SEEKER role.
+Description: Registers a new user with a RECRUITER or JOB_SEEKER role.

-POST
+Login User

-/login
+POST   /login

-Public
+Role: Public

-Authenticates a user and returns a JWT.
+Description: Authenticates a user and returns a JWT.

 Job Posts
-Method

-Endpoint

-Required Role

-Description

-GET
+Get All Jobs

-/posts/all
+GET    /posts/all

-Public
+Role: Public

-Retrieves a list of all job postings.
+Description: Retrieves a list of all job postings.

-GET
+Search Jobs

-/posts/search/{text}
+GET    /posts/search/{text}

-Public
+Role: Public

-Searches for jobs based on a keyword.
+Description: Searches for jobs based on a keyword.

-POST
+Add New Job

-/posts/add
+POST   /posts/add

-RECRUITER
+Role: RECRUITER

-Creates a new job posting.
+Description: Creates a new job posting.

-POST
+Apply for Job

-/posts/apply/{jobId}
+POST   /posts/apply/{jobId}

-JOB_SEEKER
+Role: JOB_SEEKER

-Applies for a job, sending an email to the recruiter.
+Description: Applies for a job, sending an email to the recruiter.

 Candidate Profiles
-Method

-Endpoint

-Required Role

-Description

-POST
+Create/Update Profile

-/candidate/profile
+POST   /candidate/profile

-JOB_SEEKER
+Role: JOB_SEEKER

-Creates or updates the logged-in job seeker's profile.
+Description: Creates or updates the logged-in job seeker's profile.

-GET
+Get Profile

-/candidate/profile/{userId}
+GET    /candidate/profile/{userId}

-Authenticated
+Role: Authenticated

-Retrieves the profile of a specific candidate.
+Description: Retrieves the profile of a specific candidate.